 Audience reviews, on the other hand, described the film as boring and frustrating.
 They questioned what exactly was supposed to come at night, feeling that nothing really happened in the plot.
 They were also 8.7x more likely to discuss the ending of the film.
 This wasn’t always in a negative way, with some viewers thinking the ending was the film’s saving grace and others finding it ruined their viewing experience.

 This star-studded comedy from the Cohen brothers received a critical score of 85% and an audience score of just 44%.
 It focuses on a movie industry fixer working across a huge, big-budget production.

 Critics viewed this film as an homage to old Hollywood.
 Words like “nostalgic” only appeared in the film critics’ language set.
 They were also 5.3x more likely to praise the film’s musical scenes.

 However, audience reviews often questioned why critics enjoyed the film – with one reviewer even asking “what do critics know???”.
 Full of questions, the audience also wondered why the film was marketed as a comedy.

-The use of text analysis as method for understanding different demographics and audience types can be applied to a range of industries and sectors.
-Relative Insight analyses any data set that contains words, whether that’s online or offline and including reviews, social media, forums and so much more.
+Our analysis of movie critic reviews vs. audience reviews illustrated how you can make use of audience analysis as method for understanding different demographics and audience types can be applied to a range of industries and sectors.
+Relative Insight analyzes any data set that contains words, whether that’s online or offline and including reviews, social media, forums and so much more.